Graduate Certificate in the Foundations of Data Analytics

 The Graduate Certificate in the Foundations of Data Analytics will provide learning professionals with the knowledge and skills necessary to begin to effectively analyze, but particularly understand the analysis of the growing amount of data available in a variety of disciplines and transform it into usable information for use in decision-making.
 Students will be able to organize, transform, and manipulate data in various formats.
 Learners will also be able to convert a data analytic problem and related information into a proper mathematical representation and also write code that is well documented and reproducible.

-- A completed Apply Texas application (Click on
+- A completed SLATE application (Click on Apply Now below).

 - Submit (1,000 words or less) a personal statement that addresses why you want to study data analytics.

 - Bachelor's degree conferred by a regionally accredited institution.